KruttikaBhat/COM525P-Device-Drivers/README.md

 7. Write a simple Network Device Driver.
 Write a C program to capture network packets.
 Run this program when you type password in http access through browser.
 Manually find the password typed from captured http packet.
 8. Write a Device Deriver which uses the system call IOCTL to set parameters in a character or block device.
 Also write a user application program that call this driver to set the parameters.
 Check the output.
 9. Write a Keyboard Device driver which captures a password that got typed in a HTTPS secured browser link text box.
 Check the unencrypted password in log.
+15. C program which create a char device,  read and write in that.